UW-Hydro/bmorph/docs/evaluation.rst

     PB = 100% * \frac{\Sigma_{i=0}^{n}(P_i - O_i)}{\Sigma_{i=0}^{n}O_i}

 Percent Bias preserves direction like MBE, but aims to describe relative error instead of finite error.
 PB is often used when analyzing performance across sites with different magnitudes that the method should be accounting for.
-Because direction is preserved, the issue of positive and negative biases canceling out arises again here.
+Because direction is preserved, the issue of positive and negative biases canceling out arises again here like in MBE.

 Kullback-Leibler Divergence (KL Divergence)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^